A Disease of Past Times Becomes a Current Challenge

 A Disorder of Metabolism

-Gout occurs most commonly in the big toe because uric acid is sensitive to temperature changes.
+90% of the time the 1st metatarsal phalangeal joint (MPJ) of the big toe is first effected causing severe joint pain, swelling, redness, and stiffness.
+Gout occurs most often in the big toe because uric acid is sensitive to temperature changes.
 At cooler temperatures, uric acid turns into needle-like crystals.
 Since the toe is the part of the body that is furthest from the heart, it’s also the coolest part of the body and the most likely target of gout.
-However gout can affect other peripheral areas of the body such as the knees, elbows, fingertips or wrists with signs that present as hard nodules that cause the joint to be bulbous and disfigured.
-Gout can also occur as a polyneuropathy affecting more than one joint.

-An attack of gout can be miserable, marked by the following symptoms:
+An attack of gout can be miserable with

 Intense pain that comes on suddenly often in the middle of the night or upon rising.

-Red, tender, hot area with swelling over the joint, all of which are signs of inflammation.
+Red, tender, hot areas with swelling over the joint - inflammation.

-Uric acid is present in the blood and eliminated in the urine, but in people who have gout, uric acid accumulates and crystallizes in the joints.
-Joint destruction is caused by these crystalized deposits called trophi from the Latin trophus meaning "stone".
-A tophus around a joint can cause it to become swollen and misshapen and the skin that covers it to become stretched and taut, sometimes to the point of ulceration.
-Trophi crystallization in the joints erodes bone and destroys cartilage, leading to chronic inflammation and debilitating pain.
+Joint destruction is due to the crystalized tophi deposits around a joint that can cause it to become swollen and misshapen and the skin that covers it to become stretched and taut, sometimes to the point of ulceration.
+Tophi crystallization in the joints erodes bone and destroys cartilage, leading to chronic inflammation and debilitating pain.
+Uric acid is usually considered high when it’s over 7 milligrams per deciliter (mg/dL) for men (and those who were male at birth) and over 6 mg/dL for women (and those who were female at birth).

 Causes of and Misconceptions about Gout

-There is a correlation between certain foods and beverages (red meat, red wine, beer and shellfish) that contain high levels of purines resulting in gout flare-ups and attacks.
-However other variables can contribute to the disease and exacerbation of symptoms.
+We known there is a correlation between certain foods and beverages (red meat, alcohol, beer and shellfish) that contain high levels of purines resulting in gout flare-ups and attacks.

-There is a general misconception about gout that has given it the reputation of being a disease of gluttons and kings.
-The ancient Greeks called the gouty toe podagra, foot grabber, ruled over by child of Dionysus (god of wine) and Aphrodite (goddess of love).
-The term "gout" comes from the Latin word gutta or "drop", podagra being thought to arise as a "constitutional disease", a result of "bodily humours falling to the affected body part".
-Romans used this symbolism to say that gout was a disease of revelry caused by too much food, wine and excess.
-During the 19th century the disease was portrayed in a series of cartoon-like images used for political and social discontent that generated a particular set of jibes at the "gouty elite".
+However the general misconceptions about gout have given it the reputation of being a disease of past times.
+A disease of revelry caused by too much food, wine and the excesses of the "gouty elite".
 Because of this there was and still is a tendency to trivialize the impact of the disease despite its severity and lack of class distinction.
-A recent survey conducted by the Alliance for Gout Awareness revealed very interesting insights:
+A recent survey conducted by the Alliance for Gout Awareness revealed some very interesting facts about the disease:

 Diagnosing and Medical Management of Gout